benjymous/annotations/sandman/sandman.21.md

 found in issue #4 of Mondo 2000 magazine.
 Her hair is blonde and she apparently has a propensity for wearing black.
-	As for the relation with Delirium, she was quoted as saying Burroughs (presumably not Edgar Rice :-) had been a major influence on her work, though Foucault, Deleuze, and Guattari became more important.
+	As for the relation with Delirium, she was quoted as saying Burroughs had been a major influence on her work, though Foucault, Deleuze, and Guattari became more important.
 She is kown as a postmodernist and a feminist writer.
 She has spent time in London, though she is now back in the US, in San Francisco.
 (Delirium has a fondness for that place.)
 She was born in New York.

+Thus writes "Kai'Ckul" <oshinsky@webspan.net>:

+Obviously, the Burroughs that Kathy Acker (better known for her book, _Portrait of an Eye_) is William Seward Burroughs (1914-1994) who wrote in a stream-of-consciousness style reminiscent of Delirium's voice.
+Burroughs was an influence also on Tori Amos, who has come out with many more songs with Gaiman references in them, including but not limited to *Horses* "    ...
+Maybe Neil'll make me a tree..."
+*Space Dog* " ...
+Seems I keep getting this story twisted, so where's Neil when you need him?" and in her song
+*Hotel* she makes a reference to Gaiman's TV miniseries/novel "Neverwhere" ("... hangin' out with the Velvets...").
+Getting back to Acker, who recently died of breast cancer, she is a writer who written many stories using appropriated material, i.e. material that was taken from some other source and writer that she has used in her story, and therefore in a new context, to create something radically different than it's intended purpose.
+This again goes back to William S. Burroughs, who's famous "Cut-Up Technique" that he created with artist Bryon Gysin, used newspaper articles and other found sources of words to mince together to create something new and different.
+Just thought you'd like to know.

+Also, "Tear in Your Hand" isn't on Tori's second album, it is on her first album.

+	Also also, speaking of Coleridge and butterflies and Psyche...
+Coleridge (who, like Burroughs, was a homosexual and a junkie; and I need not go into that whole Morpheus/Morphine thing) wrote many poems regarding Desire and Despair.
+He wrote, in particular, the lesbian homo-erotic gothic poem "Christabel," about a girl who gets seduced by a succubus, and a short piece entitled "Psyche," which, coincidentally enough, juxtaposes the Psyche to a butterfly. hmmmmmmm...

 Page 8 panel 4:  Note Delirium's mismatched eyes.